How to get PR in Germany? Sharing personal experience

 Now, I was supposed to wait for 6-8 weeks to receive the physical card delivered to my address by post.

-How long did I wait for getting the PR in Germany?
+How long did I wait to get the PR in Germany?

 For the initial application, I had to wait for 33 months on a Blue card as that’s the eligibility criteria when you have only the A1 level of German knowledge.